NorESMhub/NorESM/doc/configurations/amips.rst

 - HIST_CAM60%NORESM%NORNC
    - Forcing and input files read from historical conditions (1850 - 2015)
-   - Build CAM6.0 (the atmosphere model) with NorESM derived boundary conditions i.e. fixed SST files from the coupled CMIP6 simulation (see explonation below).
+   - Build CAM6.0 (the atmosphere model) with NorESM specific additions and NorESM derived boundary conditions  (for the boundary conditions, please see explonation below).
    - Note for some AMIP compsets CAM60%PTAERO may be used instead of CAM60%NORESM.
 Don't worry, those are identical.
 - CLM50%SP
    - Build CLM5 (land model) with satellite phenology, prescribed vegetation